ConduitPlatform/Conduit-Website/documentation/docs/intro.md

 - Storage using either GCS or Azure Blob Storage (S3 coming soon)
 - Chat(alpha)
 - Forms for basic form submission and forwarding to email
-- Payments with Stripe
-- Custom workflows with "Actor" (WIP)
 - Conduit SDK can be used to add new modules or custom services
 - so much more